stashed/docs/docs/guides/advanced-use-case/cross-namespace-backup/index.md

 **Verify CronJob:**

-Stash will also create a `CronJob` with the schedule specified in the `spec.schedule` field of the `BackupConfiguration` crd.
+Stash will also create a `CronJob` with the schedule specified in the `spec.schedule` field of the `BackupConfiguration` object.

 Verify that the `CronJob` has been created using the following command,